tboeckmann/analytics_manager_637/README.md

 ```

 ### 2. kickstarter_results
+This table contains the dates, backers and final status for each project.

 ```
   project_id varchar,             -- unique id of project deadline timestamp,             -- date the goal must be achieved by